oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * the Status List shall enable caching policies and offline support
 * the specification shall support JSON and CBOR based tokens
 * the specification shall not specify key resolution or trust frameworks
+* the specification shall design a mechanism to convey information about the validity status of a token/credential that can be re-used/expanded upon

 # Conventions and Definitions